hwdsbcommons/mediacore-wordpress/readme.txt

 * <a href="http://mediacore.com/blog/moocs-make-professors-dust-off-the-cobwebs" target="_blank">MOOCs Make Professors dust of the Cobwebs</a>

 == Installation ==

 * Visit our
  <a href="http://support.mediacore.com/customer/portal/articles/922513-installing-and-using-the-plugin-for-wordpress" target="_blank">WordPress support page</a>
  for instructions on how to install and use this plugin.

+* For manual installations, please ensure the plugin folder is renamed to "mediacore".

 == Changelog ==